2014 Major League Baseball postseason: (AL4) Kansas City Royals vs. (NL5) San Francisco Giants

 This was the sixth World Series in which the Giants faced a team from the current American League Central Division (1917, 1924, 1933, 1954, 2012), as well as the first World Series since 2002 to feature two Wild Card teams.
 The Giants narrowly defeated the Royals in seven games to win their third title in five years, capping off a dynasty and becoming the lowest seeded team in postseason history to win a World Series.

 In the first World Series game played in Kansas City in almost three decades, Madison Bumgarner pitched seven solid innings as the Giants blew out the Royals.
 In Game 2, the Royals blew out the Giants in response to even the series headed to San Francisco.
+The Royals’ victory in Game 2 ended a seven-game win streak in World Series play for the Giants dating back to Game 4 of the 2010 World Series.
 Jeremy Guthrie pitched five innings of shutout ball and the Royals bullpen held off a rally by the Giants to win Game 3 and take the lead in the series.
 In Game 4, the Giants blew out the Royals again to even the series.
 Bumgarner then pitched a four-hit complete game shutout in Game 5 as the Giants took a 3–2 series lead headed back to Kansas City, becoming the first pitcher to record a complete game shutout in the World Series since Josh Beckett in 2003.
 In Game 6, Yordano Ventura pitched seven shutout innings as the Royals blew out the Giants 10-0 to force a seventh game, handing the Giants their most lopsided defeat in the Fall Classic since Game 5 of the 1951 World Series.